-The proposed BNSF Southern California International Gateway (SCIG) railyard threatens the health, safety, and quality of life of local residents, students, and workers.
-BNSF Railway, owned by Warren Buffett’s Berkshire Hathaway Inc., is planning to construct a huge new rail yard, about 4 miles from the Ports covering sections of Long Beach, Wilmington, and Carson and neighboring residential communities, schools, day care centers, senior centers, and churches.
-Along with the proposed expansion for the existing Union Pacific Intermodal Container Transfer Facility (UP ICTF), the cumulative impacts from the 3 million containers a year coming to these neighborhoods can be detrimental to the local communities.
+The proposed Burlington Northern Santa Fe (BNSF) SCIG Railyard threatens the health, safety, and quality of life of local residents, students, and workers.
+BNSF Railway, owned by Warren Buffett’s Berkshire Hathaway Inc., is attempting to construct a new rail yard, about 4 miles from the San Pedro Bay Ports near sections of Long Beach, Wilmington, and Carson and neighboring residential communities, schools, day care centers, senior centers, and churches.
+Along with the proposed expansion for the existing Union Pacific Intermodal Container Transfer Facility (UP ICTF) nearby, the cumulative impacts from the projected 3 million containers a year coming to these neighborhoods can be detrimental to the local communities.

-A community where children can grow pollution free through:
+A community where children can grow up free from pollution through: